blinkletter/Chem4410/_build/html/_sources/Info/Outcomes.md

 - Be able to **gather information** through a well documented process of **inquiry**.
 - Be able to **analyze and interpret** that information and produce a **conclusion**.
 - Be able to effectively **communicate** the conclusion, the original data and the methods used in the anaylsis
-- Have mastered a selection of **tools and methods** to accomplish the above within their field of endeavour.
+- Have mastered **tools and methods** to accomplish the above within their field of endeavour.
 - Be able to work with others demonstrating **leadership and collaborative skills** and to be able to function as a member of an interdisciplinary **problem solving** team.
 - Have become **independent thinkers** who are responsible for their own learning.
 - Have demonstrated the principles of **academic integrity** in all their scholarly activities.